JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/proposal.md

 You Only Look Once (YOLO) is a current widely-used object detection model that divides the input (usually an image) into grids.
 For signal classification, YOLO divide a signal into fixed-length windows, or bounding boxes.

 Limitations of You Only Look Once (YOLO):
-(i) This appraoch requires the creation of an image out of in-phase/quadrature (I/Q) samples, incurring additional latency.
+1. This appraoch requires the creation of an image out of in-phase/quadrature (I/Q) samples, incurring additional latency.
-(ii) Being a viable method for computer vision tasks, YOLO does not achieve the level of resolution required for wireless signals.
+2. Being a viable method for computer vision tasks, YOLO does not achieve the level of resolution required for wireless signals.
-(ii) Modern wireless signals such as 5G and LoRa can hardly confirm into square bounding boxes which leads to a significant amount of specturm being incorrectly classified as occupied, leading to poor specturm efficiency.
+3. Modern wireless signals such as 5G and LoRa can hardly confirm into square bounding boxes which leads to a significant amount of specturm being incorrectly classified as occupied, leading to poor specturm efficiency.

 ## 3. Novelty & Rationale